 For the first time since before the lockdown started all five of us were in the car together.
 It felt so strange but at the same time something so familiar and comforting having us all together.
 With the school summer holiday now upon us, we are looking to venture out more often – socially distanced of course!

 This is one goal that I am pleased to say that I’ve made a big effort this month.
-With the biggest achievement being Roo’s bedroom now completed and decluttered.
+The biggest achievement was Roo’s bedroom now completed and decluttered.
 Alongside other odds jobs completed around the house.
-Obviously there are now a whole other collection of jobs added to the list but it’s good to see some of the older outstanding jobs finally ticked off the list.
+Obviously, there are now a whole other collection of jobs added to the list but it’s good to see some of the older outstanding jobs finally ticked off the list.

-Usually I would come into August with out any goals thinking that having the children home full time etc. is enough to think about.
-Although having had four months of lockdown under my belt I’m feeling that I’m able to set some goals, albeit family orientated.
+Usually, I would come into August without any monthly goals thinking that having the children home full time etc. is enough to think about.
+Although having had four months of lockdown under my belt I’m feeling that I’m able to set some monthly goals, albeit family orientated.

 As the lockdown started I made a garden bucket list, which I have been slowly working through.
 There are some tasks still outstanding such as cleaning the patio etc. I’m hoping with the sunny weather I’ll be able to tick more of these off the list whilst the children are playing.

 Living in Norfolk we are fortunate to have a range of places to visit on our doorstep.
 From beautiful beaches, woodlands, nature trails and beauty spots.
 I’m looking to visit both family favourites as well as new places across the month.

 August is one of the times of the year that I attempt to step away from both my MacBook and my phone more often.
 Being a more present parent, rather than one distracted my her to-do list, emails and social media notifications.
 I hate to use the cliche of ‘you only get 18 summers with your children‘ but I do think about the quality time needed with the children whilst they are young – and still wish to hang around with their mum.